parisafm/CSI-HAR-Dataset/README.md

 The codes that are provided are just some examples for helping students.
 (Due to further studies, they may not be the exact model used in aforementioned paper)

-If you have any questions, Contact me by the email i added in codes.

 I edited the codes provided by ludlows on github

 Lstm.py = CNN1D , LSTM